Degree focus at Heidelberg University

 - Hierarchical assemblies of molecular and nanoscopic units as a basis for life-like materials

-- Physical Chemistry of Life* (see more details below)
+- Physical Chemistry of Life

-- Physics of Complex Systems and Biophysics of Life
+- Introduction to Physics of Complex Systems

 - Ethics in Synthetic Biology